United Kingdom country brief

 In 2013, two-way trade was worth around $19.89 billion, with Australian exports worth $7.84 billion and imports from the UK $12.04 billion.
-Services trade is also important to our bilateral trade relationship.
-The UK was Australia's third largest services export market in 2012.
-Australia's services exports to the UK were valued at $3.88 billion and services imports from the UK were valued $5.04 billion.
+Services trade is an important element of our bilateral trade relationship.
+The UK was Australia’s third largest services export market in 2013.
+Australia’s services exports to the UK were valued at $3.98 billion and services imports from the UK were valued at $5.85 billion.

 The UK is the second largest source of total and direct foreign investment in Australia.
-In 2012, total UK foreign investment in Australia was valued at $496.39 billion.
-Direct UK foreign investment in Australia in 2012 was valued at $79.42 billion.
+In 2013, total UK foreign investment in Australia was valued at $562.89 billion.
+Direct UK foreign investment in Australia was valued at $86.67 billion.

 UK investment in Australia

-British businesses have traditionally viewed Australia as an attractive base for regional operations and have invested in a wide range of industries, including infrastructure, pharmaceuticals, energy and travel industries.
+British businesses have traditionally viewed Australia as an attractive base for regional operations and have invested in a wide range of industries, including the infrastructure, pharmaceuticals, energy and travel industries.
 Approximately a third of all regional headquarters operations in Australia are European, and of these almost half are British.
 Major UK investors in Australia include Shell, BP, British Aerospace, BT and Vodafone.